 The Complete Beatles Recording Sessions, Mark Lewisohn

-Alan Civil was the prinicipal horn player in the Philharmonia.
+Alan Civil was the principal horn player in the Philharmonia Orchestra.
 He was paid a session fee of 50 guineas (£52.50) and was given a credit on the sleeve of Revolver, leading to more work and greater recognition for his playing.

 Also on this day...

 - 2013: Paul McCartney live at Amway Center, Orlando, Florida

 - 1968: John Lennon and Yoko Ono record Two Virgins